 Arancini with Kalamata Aioli

-If someone had told me how easy it was to make arancini, I would have occasionally left some risotto for leftovers.
+If someone had told me how easy it was to make arancini, I would have occasionally set aside some risotto for leftovers.

 Actually that’s a lie.

 I’d still probably eat it all.
 But I’d cook more specifically for arancini.